AllergicAlligator/skyguard/README.md

 ## Budget Planning

-Budget for thie proposal is mainly allocated for drone (parts, assembly, and testing) and flight coaches.
+Budget for thie proposal is mainly allocated for drones (parts, assembly, and testing) and flight coaches.
 For details, please check the proposal sent to Ocean Challenge 2024 Committee.

 ## Relevant Resources